 We use EBITDA as the primary measurement of our operating performance because, by eliminating interest, taxes and the non-cash items of depreciation and amortization, we believe it best reflects changes across time in our performance, including the effects of pricing, cost control and other operational decisions.
 Our management uses EBITDA for planning purposes, including the preparation of our annual operating budget.
 We believe that EBITDA also is useful to investors because it is frequently used by securities analysts, investors and other interested parties in their evaluation of companies in industries similar to ours.
-As indicated, EBITDA does not include interest expense on borrowed money or depreciation expense on our capital assets or the payment of taxes, which are necessary elements of our operations.
-Because EBITDA does not account for these expenses, its utility as a measure of our operating performance has material limitations.
-Because of these limitations, management does not view EBITDA in isolation and also uses other measures, such as net income, revenues and operating profermance performance has material limitations.
+As indicated, EBITDA does not include interest expense on borrowed money or depreciation expense on our capital assets or the payment of taxes, which are necessary elements of our operating performance has material limitations.
+Because of these limitations, management does not view EBITDA in isolation and also uses other measures, such as net income, revenues and operating profit, to measure operating performance.